 This disciplined and inventive commitment to sustainability is there in the fabric of the entire building, but also coded into its future, in the way it functions and the environment it creates.

 Set against the waste of energy and resources involved in tearing down existing buildings, the project was instead set out to be centered around adaptive re-use and sustainability.
 Radical in design and use of materials, Technique sets a new benchmark for sustainability, it defines a new model for workspaces built on respect and responsibility.

-The new extensions are being built out of glue and cross laminated timber structural components, sourced from sustainably managed forests, rather than concrete and steel and resulting in a 43% reduction in carbon emissions.
-The use of timber also allow to cut site traffic by 70% by pre-fabricating the structural elements off site and assembling it on site.
+The new extensions were built out of glue and cross laminated timber structural components, sourced from sustainably managed forests, rather than concrete and steel, resulting in a 43% reduction in carbon emissions.
+The use of timber also allowed to cut site traffic by 70% by pre-fabricating the structural elements off site and assembling it on site.

-Technique will be covered with 10,000 sq ft of green roof, increasing local bio-diversity and reducing the heat island effect.
+Technique is covered with 10,000 sq ft of green roof, increasing local bio-diversity and reducing the heat island effect.
 All of which means that the building is set to achieve a BREEAM Excellent sustainability rating, a rare achievement for a refurbished building.